 Nothing beats feeling the sun and wind in your hair as you trek across foreign lands.
 If you love discovering new places and forging your own path, here are some destinations you should check out:

-For those of you who love a good sand-and-surf scene, but still want to kick the adrenaline up a few notches, you can’t do better than Urville-Nacqueville.
-This classic beach destination sits on the English Channel, and is a major hotspot for lovers of the surf scene.
+For those of you who love a good sand-and-surf scene but still want to kick the adrenaline up a few notches, you can’t do better than Urville-Nacqueville.
+This classic beach destination sits on the English Channel and is a major hot-spot for lovers of the surf scene.
 It’s also perfect for those who love sailing, diving and windsurfing.
-Basically, if you want to get your water sports on in France, this is the place to come.
-You can bike there for the day from Cherbourg, or drive from Paris in about 4 hours.
-If you want to avoid a 24/7 wetsuit, come in the summer.
+Basically, this is the place to come for water sports in France.
+You can bike here for the day from Cherbourg, or drive from Paris in about four hours.
+If you want to avoid having to protect against the chill with a wetsuit, come in the summer.

 The Off-the-Beaten-Path Tourist